Hannah Gadsby

-Hannah Gadsby (born 1978) is an Australian comedian, writer, and actress.
-She began her career in Australia after winning the national final of the Raw Comedy competition for new comedians in 2006.
-In 2018, her show Nanette on Netflix won the Primetime Emmy Award for Outstanding Writing for a Variety Special and a Peabody Award.
+Hannah Gadsby (born 12 January 1978) is an Australian comedian, writer, author and actor.
+They began their career in Australia after winning the national final of the Raw Comedy competition for new comedians in 2006.
+In 2018, their show Nanette on Netflix won the Primetime Emmy Award for Outstanding Writing for a Variety Special and a Peabody Award.

-Starting in 2019, she toured internationally with her show Douglas and the recorded special was released on Netflix in 2020.
-In 2021, she was awarded an honorary doctorate from the University of Tasmania.
-In March 2022, she published Ten Steps to Nanette: A Memoir Situation.
+Starting in 2019, Gadsby toured internationally with their show Douglas and the recorded special was released on Netflix in 2020.
+In 2021, they were awarded an honorary doctorate from the University of Tasmania.
+In March 2022, their self-penned book Ten Steps to Nanette: A Memoir Situation was published.
+They appeared as a recurring cast member in season four of Netflix's Sex Education as Celia, a radio show host.

 Early life

-Hannah Gadsby was born in Smithton, a small town on the remote north-west coast of Tasmania.
-She was the youngest of five children.
-She attended Smithton High School from 1990 to 1995.
-In year 12, she attended Launceston College, where she had a nervous breakdown.
-She began studying at the University of Tasmania in Hobart but later transferred to the Australian National University, where she earned a bachelor's degree in art history and curatorship in 2003.
+Gadsby was born on January 12, 1978, at North West Regional Hospital in Burnie, Tasmania.
+They grew up in Smithton, a small town on the remote north-west coast of Tasmania, as the youngest of five children.
+Gadsby attended Smithton High School from 1990 to 1995.
+In year 12, Gadsby attended Launceston College, where they had a nervous breakdown.
+They began studying at the University of Tasmania in Hobart transferred to the Australian National University, where they earned a bachelor's degree in art history and curatorship in 2003.

-After her education, Gadsby worked in bookshops in Canberra and became a projectionist at an outdoor cinema in Darwin.
-She then spent two years picking vegetables and planting trees along the east coast of Australia.
-She became homeless, which she later attributed in part to her ADHD, and ill enough with acute pancreatitis to require hospitalisation.
+Gadsby worked in bookshops in Canberra and became a projectionist at an outdoor cinema in Darwin.
+They spent two years picking vegetables and planting trees along the east coast of Australia.
+Gadsby became unhoused, which they later attributed in part to their ADHD, and ill enough with acute pancreatitis to require hospitalisation.

 Career

 Stand-up comedy

-On a visit to her sister in Adelaide in 2006, Gadsby entered Raw Comedy in 2006, progressing through the heats to win the national prize.
-As the winner, she was sent to the So You Think You're Funny? competition at the Edinburgh Fringe Festival, where she won second prize.
-Her first solo show was titled Hannah Gadsby is Wrong and Broken, and won the 2007 Best Newcomer Award at the Edinburgh Fringe Festival before she went on tour with the show in Edinburgh and New York.
-In 2008, she performed Meat the Musical with Amelia Jane Hunter at the Melbourne International Comedy Festival.
-She continued to perform at festivals, including the Melbourne International Comedy Festival, Kilkenny Comedy Festival, Montreal Just for Laughs Festival, Edinburgh Fringe Festival and New Zealand International Comedy Festival.
+On a visit to their sister in Adelaide in 2006, Gadsby entered Raw Comedy in 2006, progressing through the heats to win the national prize.
+As the winner, they were sent to the So You Think You're Funny? competition at the Edinburgh Fringe Festival, where they won second prize.
+Their first solo show was titled Hannah Gadsby is Wrong and Broken, and won the 2007 Best Newcomer Award at the Edinburgh Fringe Festival before they went on tour with the show in Edinburgh and New York.
+In 2008, they performed Meat the Musical with Amelia Jane Hunter at the Melbourne International Comedy Festival.
+They continued to perform at festivals, including the Melbourne International Comedy Festival, Kilkenny Comedy Festival, Montreal Just for Laughs Festival, Edinburgh Fringe Festival and New Zealand International Comedy Festival.
 In September 2022, Gadsby signed a multi-title deal with Netflix.